1110 AM, Lincoln (Omaha)

 Newsman Walt Kavanaugh comes over from KOWH as morning newsman for the next 40 years.

-Four employees gain control of station in a stock purchases: Lyle Bremser, Harold Soderlund, Harry Burke, and William McDonald.
+Four employees gain control of station in a stock purchases: Lyell Bremser, Harold Soderlund, Harry Burke, and William McDonald.

 Station swaps networks with WOW due to latter’s WOW-TV agreement with CBS.
 KFAB gets NBC.